-Mesembryanthemum deltoides var. pedunculatum (basionym), Oscularia deltoides var. pedunculata
+Mesembryanthemum deltoides var. pedunculatum, Oscularia deltoides var. pedunculata

-Oscularia pedunculata is a succulent groundcover with blue-gray foliage that reaches up to 1 foot (30 cm) tall and spreads up to 3 feet (90 cm) wide.
-The leaves are fleshy and 3-angled.
-The flowers are purplish-pink, pinwheel-shaped, up to 1.2 inch (3 cm) in diameter and appear in late spring into early summer.
-They open fully as afternoon approaches.
+Oscularia pedunculata is a succulent groundcover with branching brownish-red stems and fleshy 3-angled leaves.
+It grows up to 1 foot (30 cm) tall with a spread of up to 3 feet (90 cm).
+The new growth of stems in fleshy becoming woody with age.
+Leaves are blue-gray with a tip tinged with red.
+Flowers are purplish-pink, pinwheel-shaped, up to 1.2 inches (3 cm) in diameter, and appear from late spring into early summer.
+They open fully as the afternoon approaches.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).